hexbatch/apple-core/v1/docs/core/step-4-actions/action-overview.md

 it will block the lifecycle change

 Such actions do not need scripts or remotes

+# type of action
+  * an action can be to grant permission
+  * or to change a value.
+The values to change must be located on the same token as the action running.
+  * or to turn off or on attributes or clusters on the token
+  * or do nothing (just run the script or remote)

 # Turning on and off a live attribute